SuperStar0718/MarkDownScript/data/Future Capital.md

 ## Connections

-World Academy of Art and Science is a partner organisation
+World Academy of Art and Science is a partner organisation123